dansmyers/IntroToCS-Fall-2019/Labs-Fall-2019/7-Server.md

 john --wordlist=/usr/share/dict/american-english-large --rules shadow_test
 ```

 This approach is extremely effective.
-People are not very creative, on average, so a good list of words and a set of common mangling patterns is enough to crack a large fraction of the hashes in a typical password database.
+People are not very creative, on average, so a good list of words and a set of common mangling patterns (appending a number, capitalizing the first letter, etc.) is enough to crack a large fraction of the hashes in a typical password database.

 ### Rules for Survival

-How to create good passwords?
+How to create good passwords that will stand up to cracking?
 Basically, a combination of length and unusualness.

 - Long, truly random passwords are always strong, because they can only be cracked by brute force.
 On the other hand, they're almost impossible to remember without a password manager.